Chūō Kōron: Shimanaka incident

 In 1960, Chūō Kōron was at the center of a major controversy that shaped the future of freedom of expression in Japan.
 The magazine's November 1960 issue featured a satirical story by Shichirō Fukazawa featuring a dream sequence in which the Emperor and Empress were beheaded with a guillotine.
 Japanese right-wing ultranationalist groups were outraged and mounted a long series of protests and attacks aimed at Chūō Kōron in an attempt to force an apology.
 An initial attempt at apology was deemed too perfunctory by the rightists, and on the evening of February 1, 1961, a 17-year-old rightist named Kazutaka Komori invaded Chūō Kōron publisher Shimanaka Hōji's home in Shinjuku, Tokyo in an apparent assassination attempt.
 Shimanaka was away from home at the time, but his housekeeper was stabbed to death and his wife was seriously injured, in a terroristic attack that became known as the "Shimanaka Incident."

 Shimanaka was deeply shaken by the attack on his household and issued a statement of remorse in which he repudiated Fukazawa's story as “unsuitable for print" and offered his "deepest apologies" for “having disturbed society to the point of causing violent incidents."
-Thereafter, Shimanaka forced the magazine's editor-in-chief to resign, and negotiated a deal with right-wing groups to end the attacks on Chūō Kōron in exchange for a promise to adopt a more "neutral" (i.e. conservative) editorial policy.
+Thereafter, Shimanaka forced the magazine's editor-in-chief to resign, and negotiated a deal with right-wing groups to end the attacks on Chūō Kōron in exchange for a promise to adopt a more "neutral" editorial policy.
 The Shimanaka incident has been cited by scholars as helping to cement in place the so-called Chrysanthemum Taboo (菊タブー, kiku tabū, named after the Imperial family's chrysanthemum crest) in postwar Japan that informally but powerfully forbids literary or artistic expression directly featuring the Emperor or the Imperial family.

 Recent history

 From 1985 to 1988 Motohiro Kondo served as the editor-in-chief of the magazine.

 In 1994, Shimanaka resigned as president of Chūō Kōron after 45 years, succeeded by his eldest son Yukio, and became chairman of the board of directors.
 However two years later, in 1996, he fired Yukio and for a time the company had no president.

 When Shimanaka died on April 3, 1997, it was discovered that he had co-mingled the company's finances with his own, leaving behind a massive debt of 15 billion yen.
 Shimanaka's wife Masako became chairman and president, but was not able to resolve the company's financial crisis.
-In 1999, Chūōkōron-sha and all of its assets were bought out by the Yomiuri Shinbun newspaper company.
+In 1999, Chūōkōron-sha and all of its assets were bought out by the Yomiuri Shimbun newspaper company.
 Thereafter, the magazine's tone and content took a decidedly more politically conservative direction, in line with Yomiuri's broader editorial stance.

 As of 2006 the circulation of Chūō Kōron was 40,975 copies.